EllenJCoombs/cetacean-strandings-project/README.md

 * **11-correlates-data-for-model.Rmd** This code pulls together all of the correlates data e.g. Storms, and NAO, and puts them together along with 'Year', 'Species' and Total strandings' which is called `all_strandings.csv`.
 This dataset is fed into the Generalised Additive Model (`12-generalised-additive-models.Rmd`)

 * **12-generalised-additive-models.Rmd** This code runs the GAM which looks at all strandings (species per year), with an offset of population.

+* **13-extras-species-GAMs** This code runs additional GAMs which are not part of the paper or main analysis.
+These GAMs are species-specific, and run using the same covariates as in (`12-generalised-additive-models.Rmd`)

 ## Other folders :file_folder: